By Ashok Prasad, Founder, Niyyam

 - Diversification

-For example, if a fund is heavily invested in one sector, it carries a higher risk.
+If a fund has 40% exposure to one sector, it carries higher risk.

-- Portfolio composition determines future performance, not past returns
+Portfolio determines future returns — not past performance.

 Step 5: Risk Metrics